-The Laleli complex was restored thoroughly after a fire in 1783.
+The Laleli complex was damaged in an earthquake in 1766 and restored in 1783.
 A fire swept the neighborhood in 1911, destroying the madrasa, which was located on a side street to the east of the complex.
 What remained of the madrasa and the 18th century residential neighborhood was demolished in 1918 and development followed a newly established orthogonal street pattern.
 The monument's original context was disrupted a second time in 1956, during the enlargement of the highway to its south, when the precinct wall and gates were moved further north and new stores were built along its southern wall.
 Since then, Laleli has been gradually transformed from a residential to a touristic neighborhood that is centered on international trade.

 Oriented along the northwest-southeast axis, the mosque has a square prayer hall and a rectangular courtyard about twice its size that precedes it to the northwest.
 The courtyard is enveloped by a continuous arcade composed of eighteen domed bays five of which form the mosque portico and has an ablution fountain at its center.
 It is entered through a main portal to the northwest, in axis with the mosque entrance, and two side entrances that flank the portico.
 The portal leading into the prayer hall is located at the center of the portico and bears an inscriptive plaque referring to the 1783 restoration.